-Andrew "Spike" Milton is the Global Sports Director (GSD).
-He is the main contact for all Athletes worldwide.
-His job is to represent the Athlete's interests and assist the international STIHL TIMBERSPORTS® committee to develop the sport.
+Andrew "Spike" Milton and Nathan Waterfield are the Global Sports Directors (GSD).
+They are the main contacts for all athletes worldwide.
+Their job is to represent the athletes' interests and assist the international STIHL TIMBERSPORTS® committee in developing the sport.